Tien235/Tien235.github.io/README.md

-It does not matter how slowly you go as long as you do not stop
+When you want to give up, remember why you started